jgiannop/SmartTables/README.md

 ## Parameters

-draw: The draw of the table....Draw is an integer
+-draw: The draw of the table....Draw is an integer
-dataview: values are table,grid
+-dataview: values are table,grid
+-lengthinput: an array of integer values that indicate the number of results for each draw

 ## example